peytonrunyan/peytonrunyan/README.md

 * Backend roles dealing with data-intensive systems
 * Backend roles with room for spending a bit of time on the frontend

 But a great team beats all of that.
+Great teams come in all shapes and sizes, but I tend to enjoy regular sync collaboration with teammates, a culture of active code review, and more autonomy than less.

 💻 **Experience Overview**